How to haggle - tips for negotiating a better deal

 One of the best ways to get a great deal from a company is to tell them you found a better one elsewhere.
 Before you even think about haggling, check out the competition and find out what they’ve got on offer - this is where comparison sites like Mozo come in.

-Of course, for this to work, you really do have to have found a better deal, and it’s always better if you can prove it with a flyer, brochure or a quote.
+Of course, for this to work, you really do have to have found a better deal, and it’s always better if you can prove it with a screenshot from your mobile, a brochure or a quote.

 You wouldn’t expect to get the same deal on a brand new Maserati as you would on a secondhand Toyota, right?
 Of course not.
 Because even though they’re both cars, they’re not really the same product at all.